utap2/utap2/docs/rst/installation.rst

-Pull UTAP image from the public repository
+Pull UTAP2 image from the public repository
 ------------------------------------------
 ::